-How to QA a website
+Website quality assurance – How QA a website

 The testing all depends on the complexity of your website, although the QA runs a thorough check on the website to check its quality, the more complex your website the harder it is to get it to an excellent standard as there are more factors to include and assess.
-For example, if you have a simple well designed and easy to use website, that can be quality assessed within an hour but if your website is large, has lots of different click-throughs and uses photos and videos it can take a lot longer to quality assess your website as there are more factors that need to be assessed and it could be a few days before the QA is finished.
+For example, if you have a simple well designed and easy to use the website, that can be quality assessed within an hour but if your website is large, has lots of different click-throughs and uses photos and videos it can take a lot longer to quality assess your website as more factors need to be assessed and it could be a few days before the QA is finished.

 Here at Verb marketing, we have a list of factors that we take into account when we are quality assessing websites that help us ensure that we are building the best website possible.